GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

  - `<title>` (string) - the title to be displayed in the header at the top of the detector visualization

 This function then goes through the following steps, described in greater detail below as required:
  - Ensure the necessary objects are available on the `window.currentData` object, ready to receive data as it comes in.
-These are the `currentData.HV`, `.threshold`, and `.rate` objects.
+These are the `currentData.HV`, `.threshold`, `.reqRate` and `.acptRate` objects.
  - Establish the custom element's internal DOM structure.
  - Establish some initial state parameters & other member variables.
  - Establish the Kinetic.js environment.